NixOS/nix.dev/source/tutorials/nix-language.md

 Building software is a complex undertaking, and the Nix package manager both exposes and allows managing this complexity with the Nix language.

-Most of the software you will want use with Nix is probably already in the [Nix package collection][nixpkgs].
+Most of the software you will want to use with Nix is probably already in the [Nix package collection][nixpkgs], or will be presented to you in ready-made configurations.

-Therefore you may not need to actually write any Nix language code in the beginning.
+Therefore to get started, you should be able to read the Nix language, but may not need to actually write any in the beginning.

-To get started, imagine the Nix language as *JSON with functions*.
+If you are familiar with JSON, imagine the Nix language as *JSON with functions*.

 ## Names and values